radhesh1/hunter-vision/README.md

-Predator Vision
+Hunter Vision
 ===============

-Predator Vision uses the HTML5 getUserMedia API and WebGL to transform a video stream from your webcam into a real-time movement-triggered heatmap representation.
+Hunter Vision uses the HTML5 getUserMedia API and WebGL to transform a video stream from your webcam into a real-time movement-triggered heatmap representation.

 **[See it in action](https://hunter-vision.vercel.app/)**.